stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 ### Default Implementation

-We create a new domain object for the default implementation:
+A new domain object is created for the default implementation:

 ```java
 public class DefaultDeviceMemory extends AbstractVulkanObject implements DeviceMemory {